paulnicolet/home-assignment/README.md

 In the following paragraph, we explain the design insights to understand our thought process, and how to set up and run the solution.

-At the end, we present a pre-trained ResNet, trained for 21 epochs on an augmented version of our dataset.
+At the end, we present a pre-trained ResNet, trained for 21 epochs on an augmented version of our dataset, able to detect presence of tomato on 600x600 images.
 We obtain an **accuracy of 0.91** and **F1-score of 0.90**.

 ![accuracy](static/images/accuracy.png)